![]() |

 This program writes two lines of text to a file and then reads and displays the content of the file.

-For more detailed information and advanced file handling features in sheerpower, refer to the official sheerpower Documentation.
+For more detailed information and advanced file handling features in Sheerpower, refer to the official Sheerpower Documentation.